-Signposting to existing environmental groups will foster effective working partnerships, allow for the sharing of resources, and inform the wider community of funding opportunities.
+Signposting to existing environmental groups, and working with Parish Councils and resident groups, will foster effective working partnerships, allow for the sharing of resources, and inform the wider community of funding opportunities.

 5.4: Actions

 This Action Plan is intended to be a 'living document' and to evolve as new opportunities and information arise.
 The actions contained within the plan seek to provide the foundation to the pathway to net-zero, both within GBC activities and within the wider boroughs.
 Several actions contained within Appendix 1.0 are to be reviewed, feasibility studies conducted, and further developed into prioritised programmes and implemented where appropriate.